 A Loan Consolidation Agreement will be sent to you from your lender(s) approximately 45 days before entering repayment.
 This document will contain details about your outstanding loan balance, monthly payment amount, monthly payment date, length of repayment time, interest rate charged and bank account from which payments will be withdrawn.

 Who will I repay?

-If your loans were issued by: British Columbia, Ontario, New Brunswick, Newfoundland and Labrador, Saskatchewan or Yukon you only have one loan provider, the National Student Loan Service Centre (NSLSC).
+If your loans were issued by: British Columbia, Manitoba, Ontario, New Brunswick, Newfoundland and Labrador, Saskatchewan or Yukon you only have one loan provider, the National Student Loan Service Centre (NSLSC).
 Borrowers with a part-time Student Loan will also need to repay the NSLSC.